Usbac/tundra/docs/inheritance.md

 @extends(parent_view.html)
 ```

+_The path inside this tag is relative to the base directory variable._

 _It's recommended to have this tag at the top of the child file._

 ### Getting a block content in the child view